 Deceptive design patterns (also known as "dark patterns") are tricks used in websites and apps that make you do things that you didn't mean to, like buying or signing up for something.
-The purpose of this site is to spread awareness and to shame companies that use these practices.
+The purpose of this site is to spread awareness and to shame companies that use these patterns.

 When you use websites and apps, you don’t read every word on every page - you skim read and make assumptions.
 If a company wants to trick you into doing something, they can take advantage of this by making a page look like it is saying one thing when it is in fact saying another.
 You can defend yourself by learning about deceptive design on this site.View types of deceptive design ›